sharynneazhar/blog/_posts/2017-07-26-internship-wrap-up.md

 When I began the internship, I had a pretty good idea of what to expect, especially since half of my friends work for Cerner.
 The internship is going to start off slow with orientation and a few tours.
 Then, I'll be thrown right into a project and I'll learn how to be big girl developer.
 Pretty chill.

 It has been a little over two months now and I have learned so much about software engineering, the important role Cerner plays in healthcare IT, and what it takes to excel in this industry.
-Morever, I am glad to say that my internship with Cerner has been more meaningful than my expectations.
+I am glad to say that my internship with Cerner has been more meaningful than my expectations.
 Here are a few of my favorite takeaways and moments:

 **Favorite Takeaways**: